-I some circumstance the DSL may conduct a brief risk assessment for a pupil for whom school has CP concerns as this informs the level of risk / concern and what actions may need to be taken.
+In some circumstances the DSL may conduct a brief risk assessment for a pupil for whom school has CP concerns as this informs the level of risk / concern and what actions may need to be taken.
 For some pupils where there are complex concerns / high levels of concern related to risk, a more detailed risk assessment may be required.